ishikina/CS-488-Cryptography---Public-Key-Cryptosystem/README.md

 ### Description

-This program is an asymetric key system in which the public and private keys are generated using an algorithm developed by Menzes from the "Handbook of Applied Cryptography."
+This program is an asymetric key system in which the public and private keys are generated using an algorithm posted by the Diffie-Hellman Group Exchange which was developed by Menzes from the "Handbook of Applied Cryptography."

 > RFC 4419 SSH DH Group Exchange March 2006
 >